 We offer the best watercolour paints from leading art brands, including Winsor & Newton, Daler-Rowney and Schmincke.
 Our collection includes assorted watercolour paints ranging from 45 half pan colours to single watercolour paint tubes.
 There is a great deal of choice in watercolour palettes and we have products suited to various budgets.
 With the best prices for watercolour paints in tubes and pans online, you can be sure you'll get the best deal when shopping with us.
-Our range includes artists quality watercolour paints and a number of products that are perfect for beginners.
+Our range includes artists quality professional watercolour paints and a number of watercolour paint sets that are perfect for beginners.
 You can also explore our range of watercolour paper and pads and watercolour brushes.

 What are watercolour paints?

 Watercolour paints are comprised of a dry pigment which is mixed with a binder of sorts (normally gum arabic).
 When the dry pigment is mixed with water, watercolours come to life in fluid form using a brush.
 Watercolours can be applied to a number of surfaces, though the best to use with watercolour paints is either a good watercolour paper or even vellum.